Binary Polar Codes Based on Bit Error Probability: Proofs

 where the first equality comes from (\ref{eq:Mdiff-u}), the second equality comes from (\ref{eq:mu'-1}) and (\ref{eq:mu'+1}), the first inequality comes from the fact that $\theta_v$ is an increasing function of $v$, the second inequality comes from the fact that the minimum is smaller than the average, and the third inequality comes from the H\"older inequality.
-Since $\theta_v$ is an increasing function of $v\in\{1,\ldots,C\}$, we have